agama-project/agama/live/README.md

 The main Kiwi source files are located in the [src](src) subdirectory:

-- [agama-live.kiwi](src/agama-live.kiwi) is the main Kiwi file which drives the ISO image build.
+- [agama-live.kiwi](src/agama-live.kiwi) is the main KIWI file which drives the ISO image build.
 - [config.sh](src/config.sh) is a Kiwi hook script which is called and the end of the build process, after all packages are installed but before compressing